Last Call For Flying W

 With nine days to spare, I decided to comply.

+My friend, Shivi, was quick to volunteer for a spot in my plane, despite my Rookie status.
+(It's a Canadian thing.)
 Rich's friend, Jason, also found himself to be one of my lucky passengers.
 Although it was Jason's first time in a small plane, and he was aware (more or less) of my Rookie status, he was kind enough to not scream like a girl on take-off.

 Rich got a Bravo clearance and crossed over Baltimore and Alex went out through the corridor, while my passengers got the scenic flight around Baltimore and Philadelphia restricted air spaces.
 The views were incredible, though, so I didn't hear any complaints.